portworx/px-docs/scheduler/docker/systemd.md

 ---
 layout: page
-title: "PX-Enterprise deployment via templates and 'systemd'"
+title: "Start PX via 'systemd' and templates"
 keywords: systemd automate
 sidebar: home_sidebar
-redirect_from: "/run-with-systemd.html"
 ---

 If you are creating a template image - be it an AWS AMI or a Virtual Machine Image - This reference outlines the best practices to automate the provisioning of a multinode PX cluster by creating a base image via `systemd`: